 OVRGrabbable is a prefab that enables players to grab and manipulate objects in the VR scene with customizable grips and haptic feedback, working in conjunction with the GrabAvatar prefabs in the Oculus Integration SDK for Unity.

-LocalAvatar is a game object in Oculus Integration SDK for Unity that represents the player's avatar in VR, providing hand tracking, microphone input, and multiplayer support.
+LocalAvatar is a game object in Oculus Integration SDK for Unity that represents the player's avatar in VR, providing hand tracking, microphone input.